moovatom/moovatom-api-ruby-library/README.md

 time_color: #01DAFF
 ```

-The `edit_player()` method accepts the same hash/block argument syntax as the first five action methods, however, it takes the hash you pass and merges those attributes into any previous ones supplied in the second hash passed to the initialize method.
+The `edit_player()` method accepts the same hash/block argument syntax as the other six action methods, however, it takes the hash you pass and merges those attributes into any previous ones supplied in the second hash passed to the initialize method.
 Since the `@player` instance variable is just an OpenStruct object you can set any of the attributes above manually, in a hash or through a block.

 ```ruby
 me.player.watermark = "http://www.example.com/path/to/watermark.png"